Argentina sends its first shipment of chilled pork to China

 About Gateway to South America

-Gateway to South America was established in 2006 as a single office in Buenos Aires.
-The company has since expanded into a vibrant regional network, servicing the Southern Cone clients in Argentina, Brazil, Chile, Paraguay, Peru and Uruguay with professional real estate marketing services.
-If you enjoy reading our news site please share it on your social media below.
+Established in 2006, Gateway to South America began as a single office in Buenos Aires.
+Since then, it has grown into a vibrant regional network, providing professional real estate marketing services to clients in Argentina, Brazil, Chile, Paraguay, Peru, and Uruguay.
+If you enjoy reading our news site, please share it on your social media!